 Day One - El Paso to Big Bend

-Start your road trip from El Paso
+Begin your road trip in El Paso

 To begin this Texas National Park road trip, I recommend flying into El Paso, Texas and renting a car.
 El Paso is home to the closest major airport to all of the parks on this trip.
 Almost all of the major airlines in the United States fly at least one route into El Paso.